fasmina-nasar/3ywoBoAgLkugF5UN/README.md

 Potential Talents
 ==============================

-Rankink candidates to check how fit the candidate is based on a fitness score.
+Ranking candidates to check how fit the candidate is based on a fitness score.
 Re-rank candidates when a candidate is starred

 Project Organization
 ------------